dgcamacho/so2021/exercises/sheet12.md

 be given in the constructor of the container.

 ### Note
-- A word *pseudo-container* just here in this exercise refers to a container that does not store all its elements directly, but provide a way to iterate over all its values.
+- A word *pseudo-container* here in this exercise refers to a container that does not store all its elements directly, but provides a way to iterate over all its values.
 - (optional) In addition to the `begin()` and `end()` member-function, you could easily implement element-access functions `operator[]` and size functions for the `integer_range` container.
 What about mutable access functions?
 Can you implement the whole interface of a `std::vector`?